EricDarve/me343-cme216-winter-2021/Homework/HW6/ADCME_setup.md

 [Link back to Homework](./HW6 Questions.md)

-ADCME is tested and supported on Linux, macOS, and Windows (beta) systems.
+ADCME is tested and supported on Linux, macOS, and Windows systems.
 We have separate instructions for each operating systems.

 ![](assets/support_matrix.png){:width="40%"}